-OP1 In implementing and complying with this Code, Firms should act in a way which advances the following overarching objectives: (1) to reduce the occurrence of APP scams; (2) to increase the proportion of Customers protected from the impact of APP scams, both through reimbursement and the reduction of APP scams; (3) to minimise disruption to legitimate Payment Journeys
+OP1 In implementing and complying with this Code, Firms should act in a way which advances the following overarching objectives: (1) to reduce the occurrence of APP scams; (2) to increase the proportion of Customers protected from the impact of APP scams, both through reimbursement and the reduction of APP scams; (3) to minimise disruption to legitimate Payment Journeys.

-OP2 OD2 Nothing in this Code should prevent any Firm, whether UK-based or not, exercising its discretion UPZ to provide ex gratia payments to a Customer should it decide to do so.
+OP2 Nothing in this Code should prevent any Firm, whether UK-based or not, exercising its discretion to provide ex gratia payments to a Customer should it decide to do so. to provide ex gratia payments to a customer should it decide to do so.

-Note: This Code should be read in light of, and as subject to, applicable law and regulation
+Note: This Code should be read in light of, and as subject to, applicable law and regulation.